mtanguyen/webapps/final_project/README.md

 |  etc.
 ```

 Note: Any instructor account can add new logins to the database.
-The preexisting admin account is there to get you up and running as the site administrator.
+The pre-existing admin account (given above) is to get the website going as the site administrator.

 Once you have your accounts uploaded, you can use the site.